LS4GAN/uvcgan4slats/README.md

 ```

 ### 2.1 Key hyper-parameters for optimal performance
-Please consider tuning the following parameters for better result:
+Please consider tuning the following parameters for better results:
 1. **cycle-consistency loss coefficient `--lambda-cycle`**:
   Equal to $\lambda_{\textrm{cyc}}$ in section 3.1 of the
   [`UVCGAN` paper][uvcgan_paper], and $\lambda_{a}$ and $\lambda_{b}$ in
   section 3.3.2 of the [`UVCGAN4SLATS` paper][uvcgan4slats_paper].
 1. **learning rates `--lr-gen` and `--lr-disc`**:
-  See dicussion in section 3.3.2 of the
+  See the dicussion in section 3.3.2 of the
   [`UVCGAN4SLATS` paper][uvcgan4slats_paper].
 1. **discriminator gradient penalty `--gp-constant` and `--gp-lambda`**:
   In section 3.3 of the [`UVCGAN` paper][uvcgan_paper] and section 3.3.2 of